 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-Sunflowers are one of the most breath-taking plants that are easy to grow because they are generally very easy to grow with very few issues to worry about.
-However, while these plants are typically low maintenance, they can get their fair share of issues usually to do with the environment.
+Sunflowers are one of the most breath-taking plants that are easy to grow.
+They are generally very easy to grow with very few issues to worry about.
+However, while these plants are typically low maintenance, they can get their fair share of issues, usually to do with the environment.

 The reasons your sunflower leaves could be turning yellow

-1. Nutritional deficiencies in the soil can caurse yellowing leaves
+1. Nutritional deficiencies in the soil can cause yellowing leaves

 Within some time, the slow trickle of nitrogen into the plant system will help alleviate the yellow leaves.
 Like everything in life, moderation is key.
 Oversaturating the plant with minerals will cause stunted growth, so follow recommended procedures.

-2. Over watering is another common caurse of yellowing leaves on sunflowers
+2. Over watering is another common cause of yellowing leaves on sunflowers

-Plants need water to survive but if you supply them with too much water, fungal infections arise.
+Plants need water to survive but if you supply them with too much water, fungal infections can arise.
 Fungi love moist environments and if conditions are right, they get hold of the plant fast.
-Avoid overwatering your plants especially for potted plants with poor drainage because it is hard to disseminate all the excess water.
+Avoid overwatering your plants, especially for potted plants with poor drainage, because it is hard to disseminate all the excess water.

 Let the soil dry a little in between watering to dissuade issues like root rot that causes the entire plant to rot.
 Sunflowers growing in clay soil do not need large amounts of water daily, little amounts of water will do at a time.

-3. Very warm prolonged weather can also caurse yellowing of the leaves
+3. Very warm prolonged weather can also cause yellowing of the leaves

 Sunflowers enjoy basking in warm temperatures, but when the sun is too hot, the plant suffers.
 Staying under the hot sun for days without adequate water will result in wilting and sunburnt leaves.
 Plants grown indoors can also suffer scorched leaves if exposed to too much light.
 It is better to acclimate indoor plants first before introducing them to outdoor conditions.